 Localization is another challenging geo-spatial task where one wants to answer the broad question ``Where in the world was this photo taken?''.
-Several approaches provide novel progress in this field using various modalities.
 Geo-localization models train on large-scale geotagged datasets derived from YFCC100M~\cite{yfcc100m} or Mapillary~\cite{warburg2020mapillary}, intending to directly predict the most accurate GPS location from a query image~\cite{vo2017revisiting, astruc2024osv, clark2023we, haas2023learning,haas2024pigeon,muller2018geolocation, pramanick2022world, weyand2016planet,geoclip}.
-While effective at regional scales, models struggle with fine-grained localization due to large intra-class variation caused by viewing angle or time of image capture.
-Landmark Retrieval at regional~\cite{oxfordparis} or global~\cite{gldv1, gldv2} levels focus on exact landmark matching, but are computationally expensive and not scalable.
+While effective at regional scales, models struggle with fine-grained localization due to large intra-class variation.
+Landmark Retrieval at regional~\cite{oxfordparis} or global~\cite{gldv1, gldv2} levels focuses on exact landmark matching, but is computationally expensive and not scalable.
 Visual Place Recognition~\cite{berton2023eigenplaces, berton2025megaloc} relaxes the task by classifying images within a certain range of the landmark as positive matches, yet it is still only viable for regional localization.
 Cross-view localization bridges the large domain gap between ground and aerial perspectives~\cite{sample4geo, cvcities, cvact, cvusa, vigor, shi2020looking, yang2021cross, zhu2022transgeo, ye2024cross, saig}.
 However, datasets heavily depend on Google Street View panoramas, which restrict coverage to roads and urban areas.
 Due to the lack of image diversity, cross-view benchmarks have become saturated.
 Furthermore, licensing restrictions on satellite and street-view imagery limit the scientific research on datasets collected through Google, slowing research involving street-view and satellite imagery~\cite{helbich2024use}.

 Despite the advances of multimodal methods in remote sensing and localization, a core limitation remains: the lack of fine-grained, instance-level datasets that span multiple modalities and viewpoints.
 Existing datasets fall short in terms of scale, diversity, or annotation granularity, making it challenging to train models capable of reasoning about specific landmarks and locations across modalities.
-To address these shortcomings, we introduce \dname, a large-scale, instance-level dataset covering $18{,}557$ landmarks across the United States.
+To address these shortcomings, we introduce \dname, a large-scale, instance-level dataset covering $18{,}557$ landmark instances across the United States.